garimasinghdev/tht-bunnings-sizzling-hot-products/README.md

 Last 3 Days: "Ezy Storage 37L Flexi Laundry Basket - White"
 ```

+Consider other inputs and edge cases, not just the supplied input.

 ## Deliverables

 * Application should be able to accept above data as json files from input